-Stored data can also be transferred using the USB connection to the RD Manager software package to be analyzed by the software's built-in Survey measurements capabilities.
+Stored data can also be transferred using the USB connection to the RD Manager Online software package to be analyzed by the software's built-in Survey measurements capabilities.

-Refer to the RD Manager operation manual for more info on how to retrieve stored survey measurements.
+Refer to the RD Manager Online operation manual for more info on how to retrieve stored survey measurements.

-RD Manager's Survey measurements functionality can be used for post survey analysis, interface to Google Earth® and easy export to GIS / mapping systems.
+RD Manager's Online Survey measurements functionality can be used for post survey analysis, interface to Google Earth® and easy export to GIS / mapping systems.

-NOTE: RD Manager is compatible with PCs running Windows 10 64 bit.
+NOTE: RD Manager Online is compatible with PCs running Windows 10 64 bit onward.

-To obtain RD Manager:
+To obtain RD Manager Online:

-- 1 Go to www.radiodetection.com/RDManager - 2 Follow the instructions
+- 1 Go to www.radiodetection.com/RDManagerOnline - 2 Follow the instructions

-Section 12 - Bluetooth wireless connections
+Section 12 Bluetooth wireless connections

-RD8100M locators feature a Bluetooth wireless module, as standard, providing the ability to connect to compatible devices such as iLOC enabled transmitters (Tx-5B or Tx-10B), or handheld Android or PDA devices running a compatible application.
+The MRX(G) Marker locator feature's Bluetooth wireless modules, as standard, providing the ability to connect to compatible devices such as iLOC enabled transmitters (Tx-5B or Tx-10B), or to Android or iOS devices running a compatible application.

-NOTE: The RD8100M locator wireless features may be subject to national and or local regulations.
+NOTE: The MRX(G) Marker locator wireless features may be subject to national and or local regulations.
 Consult your local authorities for more information.

 WARNING!
 Do not attempt any wireless connection in areas where such technology is considered hazardous.
-This may include: petrochemical facilities, medical facilities or around navigation equipment.
+This may include petrochemical facilities, medical facilities or around navigation equipment.